Oofles/PowerShell-Scripts/README.md

 Just a collection of PowerShell scripts that I wrote or borrowed for various purposes.

+## ctfdConversion.ps1

+This script is built to convert CSV files to CTFd JSON format.
+The tricky thing here is making a CSV become an array capable JSON file, so a lot of manual scripting needs to be accomplished.

+Some of these functions can be pulled out and used for other purposes.

 ## join_domain.ps1

 Changes the computer name to be "Windows-[Last 6 of MAC]" and then joins to a domain using Admin credentials